emmajanedrews/base-template/_posts/2017-08-10-check-out-our-trusted-service-providers-on-debbies-list.md

 ---
 layout: post
-title: Debbie's List Has a Contract for Any Need You Have
+title: Check Out Our Trusted Service Providers on Debbie’s List
-date: 2017-08-10 16:15:26
+date: 2017-08-10 16:15:00
 tags:
-  - Real Estate
 excerpt: >-
-  If you need a professional contractor or service provider of any kind of task in or around your home, we've got just the resource for you.
+  If you need a professional contractor or service provider for any task in or around your home, we've got just the resource for you.
 enclosure:
 pullquote: >-
   If you're a contractor in the Northern Virginia area, you want to be on